EatChangmyeong/riter/README.md

 `n` must be zero or greater; non-integer values are rounded down.
 On the other hand, `n` can also be `Infinity`: in this case, the iterator will either keep yielding values forever, or immediately finish if the original iterator was empty.

-Intermediate values will be stored in an array until the first loop is done; for this reason, `#repeat()`ing over a very long, if not infinite, iterators is not a good idea.
+Intermediate values will be accumulated to an array until the first loop is done, and stored until it is garbage collected; for this reason, `#repeat()`ing over a very long, if not infinite, iterators is not a good idea.

 A `#repeat()` call with `n` equal to `1` is a no-op and returns itself.